Dutch Caribbean: Ethnic groups

-The populations of the Dutch Caribbean descend from a diverse array of ethnic groups from Europe, Africa, South-America and Asia.
-Aruba has more European and Amerindian ancestry on average, while the other islands such as Curaçao have more African ancestry on average.
+The populations of the Dutch Caribbean descend from a diverse array of ethnic groups from Europe, Africa, South America and Asia.
+Aruba has more European and Amerindian ancestry on average, while the other islands, such as Curaçao, have more African ancestry on average.

 The islands' populations have grown significantly in recent decades with a large percentage being foreign-born, mostly due to immigration to the islands from various countries and territories.

 Languages

-Inhabitants of the Dutch Caribbean are multilingual, speaking 2 to 4 (or more) languages at varying although often high degrees of fluency.
+Inhabitants of the Dutch Caribbean are multilingual, speaking two to four (or more) languages, with varying, although often high, degrees of fluency.

 Papiamento, a Portuguese-based creole with influences from Spanish, Dutch, West-African and Amerindian languages, is official and the predominant language on Aruba, Bonaire and Curaçao.
-There are 2 main dialects of the language, Papiamento (Aruba) and Papiamentu (Curaçao and Bonaire).
+There are two main dialects of the language, Papiamento (Aruba) and Papiamentu (Curaçao and Bonaire).
 There are also small minorities of Papiamento speakers on the SSS Islands.

 English is official and predominates on Sint Maarten, Saba and Sint Eustatius.
 Local varieties of Virgin Islands English Creole are also spoken.
 English is also widely known and spoken on Aruba, Bonaire and Curaçao (especially on Aruba).

 Spanish is widely known and spoken on Aruba, Bonaire and Curaçao due to proximity, historical and cultural connections to Venezuela and Colombia.
 Many Spanish-speaking immigrants from Latin-America also reside on the Dutch Caribbean islands, especially on the ABC Islands.

-Dutch is an official language on all 6 Dutch Caribbean islands, however it is not the native or common language on any of the islands, although most inhabitants do know and can speak Dutch to varying degrees.
-Dutch is primarily used in official, legal matters, jobs and in education on the islands.
+Dutch is an official language on all six Dutch Caribbean islands, but it is not the native or common language on any of them, although most inhabitants do know and can speak Dutch to varying degrees.
+Dutch is primarily used in official communications, legal matters, jobs and in education.

-Other languages such as Portuguese, Haitian Creole, French, Italian, Sranan Tongo, German, Chinese, Tagalog, Hindi are also spoken by smaller communities of speakers on the islands.
+Other languages, such as Portuguese, Haitian Creole, French, Italian, Sranan Tongo, German, Chinese, Tagalog, Hindi, are also spoken by smaller communities of speakers.